mossjacob/react-dnd-tree/README.md

   - Nodes can have multiple parents
 - Drag and drop node movement
 - Edges between nodes can be drawn intuitively
+- Edges can be deleted by selecting them and clicking the Delete key
+- Graph can be panned and zoomed

 ## Install
 - `npm i --save react-dnd-tree`